NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 The procedure just described is not too disimilar than what occurs in _Euler's method_, which is an incredibly simple technique for approximating the solution to a differential equation.
 The main idea of this method (as considered in physics) is to produce the value of some physical quantity at some time given its value at a previous time, how that quantity changes over time, and how much time has passed.
 In fact, this procedure is composed of only two arithermetic executions: an addition, and a multiplication.
 While this time may be "small" for even billions of executions of the Euler method, what if more are needed?

+more introduction stuff

+The work presented here is partitioned into three key parts: @sec:Background covers key concepts that are necessary to understand the main purpose of and the methods used to build the following tool, @sec:methods covers the details of the implementation of th tool, and @sec:analysis the analysis of different aspects of the tool.

+The two most important concepts presented in @sec:Background are: equations of motion, and high-performance computing.
+Equations of motion (@sec:EOM) covers the basics of the mathematical and computional methods that have been used to model physical phenomena, such as the motion of a ball flying through the air.
+High-Performance Computing (@sec:hpc) covers the fundamentals of using mutliple threads to execute multiple calculations simultaneously, including a high-level description of the GPU/Single-Program-Multiple-Thread model of parallelism, as well as the fundamentals of using multiple processes to achieve further parallelization, including a similarly high-level description of how multiple computers (i.e. unshared memory) can be used.

+@sec:methods comprises the core of this work and presents the Parareal algorithm and how it can be implemented to take advantage of massively-parallel frameworks.  @sec:Parareal more specifically introduces the Parareal algorithm and presents it in such a way that using high-performance methods is a natural extension.  @sec:pahpc details how to construct and use a cluster of computers such that the Parareal algorithm can be executed on GPUs across multiple machines that are possibly not even in the same physical location.

+@sec:analysis covers analysis of this implementation including that of numerical effects, time and space complexity, and the speedup factor.

 = Background <sec:Background>